sogeuni/contents/abs/bibliography.md

 [AuctionGallery](http://auctiongallery.sourceforge.net), an application for eBay "power sellers" coded in Bash.

-Of historical interest are Colin Needham's _original International Movie Database (IMDB) reader polling scripts_, which nicely illustrate the use of [[C.2.
-Awk#^AWKREF|awk]] for string parsing.
+Of historical interest are Colin Needham's _original International Movie Database (IMDB) reader polling scripts_, which nicely illustrate the use of [[awk#^AWKREF|awk]] for string parsing.
 Unfortunately, the URL link is broken.

 ---